GlitchPhoenix98/superpwrsaver/README.md

 ## Features
 - A minimalist powersaving utility with planned custom brightness in the future.
-- Written in shell, making it easy to modify to your own laptop's needs.
+- Written in bash, making it easy to modify to your own laptop's needs.
 - First class support for ASUS laptops.

 ## Why this instead of ASUS-Linux